hannorein/rebound/README.md

   `integrator_wh.c`
   `collisions_none.c`

-  This example uses the Wisdom Holman integrator to integrate the outer planets of the solar system.
+  This example uses the symplectic Wisdom Holman integrator to integrate the outer planets of the solar system.
 The initial conditions are taken from Applegate et al 1986.
 Pluto is a test particle.
+This example is a good starting point for any long term orbit integrations.

+  You probably want to turn off the visualization for any serious runs.
+  Just go to the makefile and set `OPENGL=0`.

+  You might also want to change the integrator in the Makefile to `integrator_ias15.c` which is an extremly high order accurate integrator that can handle close encounters really well.

 *  **examples/overstability**